adslbarxatov/SCP/docs/index.md

 # Conclusion

 Clauses of the policy derive one from another and guarantee that:
-- Lab will, as much as possible, protect members of the Policy Scope from unwanted (unrequested), inappropriate (that aren’t in community’s aims) and other malicious effects that may be caused by content and activities described by Clauses.
+- Lab, as much as possible, protects members of the Policy Scope from unwanted (unrequested), inappropriate (that aren’t in Policy Scope’s aims) and other malicious effects that may be caused by content and activities described by Clauses.
-- Lab will support all constructive discussions and critics.
+- Lab supports all constructive discussions and critics.
-- Lab will support all thematic content.
+- Lab supports all thematic content.